Yevhen Khacheridi: Chornomorets Odesa

 On 25 August 2025, Khacheridi joined Chornomorets Odesa.
 On 29 August 2025 in the 4th round match of Ukrainian First League between Chornomorets and FC UCSA he made his official debut as player of Chornomorets.

+AFC Titan

+In march 2026, he signed for AFC Titan.

 International career

 He made his international debut for Ukraine against England on a 1–0 victory for Ukraine, in Dnipro Arena on 10 October 2009, playing as centre back.
 He also played in the last group-stage game against Andorra in Andorra La Vella, on a 6–0 Ukrainian victory.

 Ukraine ended up 2nd in the group, behind England, so they played against his ancestral country Greece.
 The first game in Athens finished 0–0.
 However, Ukraine could not obtain a place on the 2010 World Cup final stage, because the second leg, played in Donbas Arena, ended in a 1–0 Greek victory, with a goal scored by Dimitris Salpingidis.
 Khacheridi was rostered for neither game, playing the full 90 minutes in both of them.

 Khacheridi represented Ukraine at UEFA Euro 2012, having played all three games in Group Stage as a starter, though Ukraine was eliminated.
 His partners were his teammate Taras Mykhalyk and Yaroslav Rakitskiy.